Campaign of the Month: August 2014

 Once it was clear that the Dream could not survive Antonius’ fanatacism, Caius and Septima Dominica approached Michael and the Dracon with a plan at the secret Fourth Council of AD 796.
 They would destroy Antonius himself, and put the house of the Byzantine Ventrue back in order.
 The Archangel and the Dracon agreed reluctantly, for the good of the Dream, and two nights later Caius staked Antonis the Gaul at a council meeting.
 He and his conspirators then left their ancient sire to the dawn.

 Her assassination by witch-hunters in AD 1001 left him, and therefore all of the Antonians, rudderless.
-Caius has since carried out his duties and maintained his authority by playing rivals off against each other with the low cunning that once earned him the confidence of an emperor, all the while not-so-secretly yearning for the love of the Archangel.
-Even the likes of Belisarius, Ducas and now Anna have only been able to threaten his power for a short time before Caius shifts the balance to his own favour with the backing of their rivals.
-Ever at his side stands the formidable Alexia, who more than makes up for any deficiencies of education or intelligence from which he may suffer.
+In the years after, Caius carried out his duties and maintained his authority by playing rivals off against each other with the low cunning that once earned him the confidence of an emperor, all the while not-so-secretly yearning for the love of the Archangel.
+Even the likes of Belisarius, Ducas and then Anna had only been able to threaten his power for a short time before Caius shifted the balance to his own favour with the backing of their rivals.
+Ever at his side stood the formidable Alexia, who more than made up for any deficiencies of education or intelligence from which he may have suffered.

-Even so, the Latin Riots of AD 1185 took Caius and his court completely by surprise.
-His distraction resulted in the humiliation of having to provide a formal apology to the Latins and granting them extensive rights in the Eight Council.
-He has failed to regain any momentum in the years since, and some wonder if perhaps the Narsene Lasombra might succeed where Caius’ rivals among his own Family have failed for centuries.
+Even so, the Latin Riots of AD 1182 took Caius and his court completely by surprise.
+His distraction resulted in the humiliation of having to provide a formal apology to the Latins and granting them extensive rights in the Eighth Council of AD 1185.
+He failed to regain any momentum in the years since, and some wondered if perhaps the Narsene Lasombra might succeed where Caius’ rivals among his own Family had failed for centuries.

 The coterie met Caius very briefly at the Antonian Blood Feast in their honour.
 He sat on his golden throne (flanked by his two ghouls who are thought to be more than 400 years old) for the early part of the evening, listening to the whispered comments of Lady Alexia but otherwise appearing completely disinterested in the proceedings.
 He took his leave not long before Belisarius and was not seen again for the rest of their time in the city.

 Lineage: Childe of Antonius the Gaul (d), Childe of Ventrue.
 Caius was of the 5th generation.